wandering-nora/SV01Chronicles/README.md

 ```

 ### Bed leveling
-Calibrate the probe offset by running
+Calibrate the probe x and y offset by running
 ```
 PROBE
 GET_POSITION